UKPLab/attitude-root-taxonomy/README.md

 * `output` -- where modelling results in the form of json files are written
 * `written_models_full` -- where transformers are written to disk for pretraining and two-step finetuning with all 11 roots
 * `written_models_collapse` -- where transformers are written to disk for pretraining and two-step finetuning with 7 roots
+* `umap_plots` -- source code and data used for the umap plots from the paper.
+Please see the README.md file there.

 ## Requirements